 Q: Does applying a moisturizer before applying tretinoin reduces the efficacy of tretinoin?

 Applying a moisturizer before applying tretinoin doesn’t in anyway reduce tretinoin efficacy or its potentials to the skin, however this method helps protect your moisture-barrier from being compromised or damaged.

-The method of applying a moisturizer before tretinoin and applying a moisturizer again (moisturize, tretinoin, moisturize again), is called the “Sandwich or buffer method“, it goes a long way to help protect your skin barrier by serving as a buffer or an extra barrier between your skin and tretinoin.
+The method of applying a moisturizer before tretinoin and applying a moisturizer again (moisturize, tretinoin, moisturize again), is called the “Sandwich method“, it goes a long way to help protect your skin barrier by serving as an extra barrier between your skin and tretinoin.
 This is to reduce tretinoin’s potency and intensity at which it hits the skin to avoid severe inflammatory-irritation.

-This method is highly recommended if you’re new to tretinoin (retinoids) and if you have a sensitive skin.
+This method is highly recommended if you’re new to tretinoin (retinoids) and if you have a sensitive or dry skin.